project-sunbird/project-sunbird.github.io/pages/features-documentation/login.md

 		<th style="width:65%;">Screen</th>
 	</tr>
 	<tr>
 	<td>User credentials, i.e, user ID and password are shared in this mail.
-The user can rest these details on consecutive logins to the protal.
+The user can reset these details on consecutive logins to the protal.
 	<td><img src="pages/features-documentation/images/welcomemessage.png"></td>
 	</tr>
 	</table>